Rash of violence has some schools bringing back campus cops

 The National Association of School Resource Officers reported that the number of gun-related incidents in schools from Aug.
 1 to Oct.
 1 more than tripled this year, from 29 to 97.

-The nonprofit reiterated Ms. Brantner Smith’s comments: on Friday, saying that “Having a school resource officer in place who is actively cultivating relationships with students has prevented many incidents of school violence.”
+The nonprofit agreed with Ms. Brantner Smith.
+“Having a school resource officer in place who is actively cultivating relationships with students has prevented many incidents of school violence,” it said.

 “Active shooter incidents have been disrupted before they ever started because of the work of SROs and the valuable role they play in the school safety community,” the association said.

-In Smyrna, Delaware, police said Wednesday that a 14-year-old boy brought a loaded gun to Smyrna Middle School, but decided to turn it over to a school resource officer.
-Authorities determined that the boy was having a mental health crisis and they are still deciding whether to press charges.
+Police in Delaware said last week that a 14-year-old boy brought a loaded gun to Smyrna Middle School but turned it over to a school resource officer.
+Authorities determined that the boy was having a mental health crisis and they were considering whether to press charges.

 Meanwhile, officials in Montgomery County, Maryland, are sticking to their decision in August to remove police from buildings despite calling them for help in recent weeks.

-Police responded to reports of gunshots near Seneca Valley High School which prompted lockdowns and shelter-in-place orders twice last month.
+Police responded to reports of gunshots near Seneca Valley High School, resulting in lockdowns and shelter-in-place orders twice last month.
 They also showed up when a fight broke out during a football game at the high school on Oct.
-15, which sent one student to the hospital.
+15. One student was sent to a hospital.

 Monifa McKnight, interim superintendent of Montgomery County Public Schools, said last week that just “because we don’t have SROs in schools, [it] does not mean that we don’t have a relationship with the police department.”